 \subsection{Data augmentation}

 To assess which method is better for enriching the initially limited set of annotations, we analyze the performance of the predictors with different embeddings on the classification task.
-We consider different numbers of training sequences and test/train splitting thresholds \texttt{t1}.
+We consider different numbers of training sequences and test/train splitting thresholds~\texttt{t1}.
 The results for the RR family are shown in Fig.~\ref{fig:classification PF00072}.
 In particular, for each label, we compute the receiver operating characteristic (ROC) curve and the area under the curve (AUC) obtained by comparing the probability assigned by the classifier to each label with the ground truth.
 To obtain a unique measure of prediction quality, we then average the label-specific ROC curves over the different classes, and gather the statistics over 10 independent train/test \texttt{cobalt} splits.
-We report the label-specific ROC curves in Fig.~\ref{fig:ROC labels PF00072}.
+We report the label-specific ROC curves in SI, Fig.~\ref{fig:ROC labels PF00072}.

 First, we consider the case where the training set has 100 labeled sequences (i.e., only slightly more than ten sequences per label), and it contains only sequences with a maximal fractional sequence identity of \texttt{t1} = 0.7.
-In Fig.~\ref{fig:classification PF00072}a we show the ROC curves for different types of embeddings for the RR family.
+In Fig.~\ref{fig:classification PF00072}a, we show the ROC curves for different types of embeddings for the RR family.
 We report the results for the other datasets in the SI, Fig.~\ref{fig:classification other datastes}.
-We see that, in general, the RBM latent representation generalizes better than the raw one-hot encoded MSA, and pLM embeddings are more accurate than both MSA and RBM, although the difference in performance across the different embeddings on this dataset is very small.
-For the other datasets we considered, we obtain similar results with even enhanced differences between the methods (SI, Fig.~\ref{fig:classification other datastes}).
+We see that, in general, the different embeddings have similar generalization performances.
+In the RR dataset, the RBM seems to be slightly better than other methods, while for the CM the pLM embedding proved to be the best representation (SI, Fig.~\ref{fig:classification other datastes}).
 The fact that we achieve ROC AUC of $\sim 0.95$ using only 100 training sequences regardless of the encoding strategy tells us that, for this dataset, the mere sequence similarity between sequences plays a central role in discriminating between different specificities.